brianaung/gun-game/README.md

 }

 ```
 will make the camera stick to the wall.
-This can be patched with checking if the player's distance from the camera gets to large than the camera will move to its normal position, however, that is only janky patch and not actually a fix as the gameplay experience isn't that great as the camera will suddenly move forwards.
+This can be patched with checking if the player's distance from the camera gets to larger than the camera will move to its normal position, however, that is only a janky patch and not actually a fix as the gameplay experience isn't that great as the camera will suddenly move forwards.

 Eventually we ended up going for a more simple route, which is just checking for objects between the player and camera.
 However, since the player is also an object we must include a slight offset so the linecast avoids the player.
 Something like this
 ``` C#